Ovum-Programming-Language/OvumDocs/reference/bytecode.md

 * All command names use PascalCase convention
 * Stack operations are performed on the top elements of the stack
 * Local variables are indexed starting from 0
-* Function calls preserve the stack state except for return values
 * The bytecode is designed to be platform-independent and executed by the Ovum Virtual Machine (OVM)
-* JIT compilation optimizes frequently executed bytecode sequences to native machine code
+* JIT compilation optimizes frequently executed functions to native machine code